-We can unify these observations by examining the issue of state transition from the perspective of group confinement -in the sense of how crowded the available area is- which covers two distinct factors: the number of individuals in the group, and the surface of its arena.
-The impact of such confinement and the effect of boundaries have been previously studied for systems of non-living \cite{liu_oscillating_2020} or microscopic active matter (from bacteria \cite{wioland_directed_2016, beppu_geometry-driven_2017} to cells \cite{mehes_collective_2014}), but seems to be a missing ingredient in our current understanding of state transitions for groups of live animals.
-In particular, we still lack knowledge on how the reduction of the space given to the group influences its collective behavior.
-The study by \cite{tunstrom_collective_2013} indicates that the swimming area is non-significant in the state transitions between swarming, milling, and polarized states in groups of golden shiners.
-However, this conclusion was based on a single experiment carried out for a different swimming area.
-As of yet, no study has systematically investigated how confinement, both in terms of the number of individuals and the arena surface, impacts groups of animals on the move.
+The study by \cite{tunstrom2013} indicates that the swimming area is not significant in the state transitions between swarming, milling, and polarized states in groups of golden shiners.
+However, this conclusion was based on a single experiment in which the swimming area was changed.
+As of yet, no study has systematically investigated how confinement, both in terms of the number of individuals and the arena surface, impacts groups of animals.
 Notably, the link between confinement and behavioral state transitions remains unsettled.

-Here we report quantitative results on the collective dynamics of groups of rummy-nose tetras (\textit{Hemigrammus rhodostomus}), a highly cohesive fresh water fish, under controlled experimental conditions.
-In first approximation, if one neglects the exact shape of the tank, the notion of confinement can be simply quantified by a "confinement density", which is the number of fish per unit area of the tank.
+Here we report quantitative results on the collective dynamics of groups of rummy-nose tetra fish (\textit{Hemigrammus rhodostomus}), a highly cohesive fresh water fish, under controlled experimental conditions.
+In first approximation, if one neglects the exact shape of the tank, the notion of confinement can be simply quantified by a "confinement density" $\rho$, which is the number of fish per unit area of the tank.
 Our analysis provides novel experimental evidence for a continuous state transition governed by confinement density.
-During this transition, the school is experiencing a bistable state, in which both polarization and milling states coexist; the group can fall randomly into one of these two states.
+During this transition, the school experiences a bistable state, in which both polarization and milling states coexist; the group can fall randomly into one of these two states.
 Bouts of variable durations of either state intercede one another alternately over time.
 By measuring the distribution of transition times between states, we show that the statistics of this bistability is also directly influenced by the confinement density.
-Through these results, we show that the walls and the group size play an comparable role in the emergence of collective dynamics.
+Through these results, we show that the presence of walls and the group size play a comparable role in the emergence of collective dynamics in schooling fish.